mikependon/RepoDB/README.md

 Below are some of the important attributes that is a part of the package and you will easily leverage being a user of this library.

-### It is easy-to-use

-RepoDb operations were all implemented as extension methods of your IDbConnection object.
+- **Easy-To-Use** - the operations were all implemented as extension methods of your IDbConnection object.
 For as long your connection is open, any operations can then be called against your database.

-### It is high-performant

-RepoDb caches the already-generated compiled expressions for future reusabilities and executions.
+- **High Performant** - it caches the already-generated compiled expressions for future reusabilities and executions.
 It understands your schema to create the most optimal compiled expression AOT.

-### It is efficient

-RepoDb extracts and caches your object properties, execution contexts, object mappings and SQL statements.
+- **Memory Efficient** - it extracts and caches your object properties, execution contexts, object mappings and SQL statements.
 It is reusing them all throughout the process of transformations and executions.

-### It is high-quality

-RepoDb is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
+- **High Quality** - it is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
 It is highly tested and is used by various critical systems that are running in the Production environment.

 ## Library Limitations